 Many sites brought up the issue of budget restrictions.
 Each site is requested to email this MRI group with the average scan times that have been used for Stage 1.
 This would be a strong argument for requesting an increase in funding from NINDS.

 Sites will meet next Tuesday 4/06 11am PST to discuss changes to protocol for SHR

 Minutes submitted by: Karisma Nagarkatti

-by: Cenk Ayata
+Reviewed by: Cenk Ayata